gangeli/qry/README.md

 `result: key = value` or `result: key: value` or `key: value_as_number`; etc.

 Lastly, note that you can retrieve this run directory with the `touch` function.
+This is useful for, e.g., saving models or log files output by the program on the basis of a command line argument.
 For example, the following command will create a new file in the execution directory (confusingly, using the Unix touch program):